mmistakes/so-simple-theme/documentation/case-studies.md

 <small>This case study documents a Stan model for the two-parameter logistic model (2PL) with latent regression.
 The latent regression portion of the model may be restricted to an intercept only, yielding a standard 2PL.
 A brief simulation indicates that the Stan model successfully recovers the generating parameters.
 An example using a grade 12 science assessment is provided.</small>

-Author
+Authors
-: Daniel C. Furr
+: Daniel C. Furr, Seung Yeon Lee, Joon-Ho Lee, and Sophia Rabe-Hesketh

 Keywords
 : education, item response theory, two-parameter logistic model